United Kingdom Specific

 - Tax years

 - Unit Trust

 UK Pension Accounts

 I have UK ISA account with stocks.
 It contains a mixture of OEICS, investment trusts, and individual shares.
-Do I have to report it as PFIC and how much would it cost?
+Do I have to report it as PFIC?

 OEICS are collective investment schemes that are treated in the US as PFIC.

 Contributions to the UK National Insurance system withheld from your paycheck or made on self-employment income are not deductible from the US taxable income and do not qualify for the foreign earned income credit.

 You can check your record of UK National Insurance contributions here.

 An agreement between the United States and the United Kingdom improves Social Security protection for people who work or have worked in both countries.
 It helps people who, without the agreement, would not be eligible for retirement, disability or survivors benefits under the Social Security system of one or both countries.
 It also helps many people who would otherwise have to pay Social Security taxes to both countries on the same earnings.